bbbbbr/canyon-racer/README.md

 ### Game Play
 A short (yet infinite), very simple, kind of hard game with cool FX and music. :)

-Guide the racer through the canyon jumping over rocks and without touching walls.
-Use the Save and limited number of Rewind actions to instantly recover from a crash and rewind to earlier in the game.
-Collect `+1` items to increase the number of Rewind actions available.
+- Guide the racer through the canyon jumping over rocks and without touching walls.
+- Use unlimited Save and the limited number of Rewind actions to recover from a crash and rewind to earlier in the game.
+- Collect `+1` items to gain more Rewind actions.

 Give your eyes frequent rests.
 There can be some temporary sensation of visual movement after playing.

-#### Controls
+### Controls
 - **Jumping**
   - Jump: **A** button (tap or hold)
   - Extend or shorten: **Up / Down** (required for some long jumps)